 For your own privacy and to ensure your application is correctly processed, it is important that your name be included in the file name.

-The full Sunshine Canyon Dog adoption screening process includes a phone interview, a and a home check, before placing a dog in your home.
+The full Sunshine Canyon Dog adoption screening process includes a phone interview, a reference check and a home check, before placing a dog in your home.

+I understand and agree to the need for screening of adopters.
+I certify that the information supplied on this application is true and correct.